AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ## Experience Events and Adobe Analytics integration

-Whereas the Real-time CDP and Audience Manager's audiences keep track of a customer's current consent preferences, Experience Events can hold a customers consent preferences that were active when the event was collected.
+Whereas the Real-time CDP and Audience Manager's audiences keep track of a customer's current consent preferences, Experience Events can hold a customer's consent preferences that were active when the event was collected.

 To collect consent information on events, the following is required: